ibm-cloud-docs/hardware-security-modules/connecting_to_hsm.md

 The following steps outline how to connect to the Hardware Security Module (HSM) VPN to your customer account.
 You can also connect from a server on your account that has connectivity to the private VLAN on which the HSM has been provisioned.
 {:shortdesc}

-1. Connect with 'ssh' to the HSM through the VPN or to a server located on the same private VLAN.
+1. Log in to your HSM using the user id and password provided on *Device Details* through your VPN or to a server located on the same private VLAN.
 ![Architecture of a network with the HSM](/images/Connecting_to_HSM-01.png "HSM Architecture")

 `#ssh customer_admin@10.1.1.101`